gemini-cli-extensions/mysql/MYSQL.md

 This section covers connecting to a MySQL database instance.

-1.  **Verify Environment Variables**: Before attempting to connect, confirm with the user that the following environment variables are set in the extension configuration or their shell environment.
+1. **Verify Environment Variables**: The extension requires the following environment variables to be set before the Gemini CLI is started:

     * `MYSQL_HOST`: The hostname or IP address of the MySQL server.
     * `MYSQL_PORT`: The port number of the MySQL server.
     * `MYSQL_DATABASE`: The name of the database to connect to.
     * `MYSQL_USER`: The username for authentication.
     * `MYSQL_PASSWORD`: The password for authentication.

 2. **Handle Missing Variables**: If a command fails with an error message containing a placeholder like `${MYSQL_HOST}`, it signifies a missing environment variable.
 Inform the user which variable is missing and instruct them to set it.

 3. **Handle Permission Errors**: If you encounter permission errors, ensure the user has the correct privileges on the MySQL database.